deeplearning-wisc/multi-label-ood/README.md

 ## Citation
      @article{wang2021canmulti,
-          title={Can multi-label classification networks know what they don't know?}, author={Wang, Haoran and Liu, Weitang and Bocchieri, Alex and Li Li, Yixuan}, journal={Advances in Neural Information Processing Systems},
+          title={Can multi-label classification networks know what they don't know?}, author={Wang, Haoran and Liu, Weitang and Bocchieri, Alex and Li, Yixuan}, journal={Advances in Neural Information Processing Systems},
           year={2021}
      }